graphcommerce-org/graphcommerce/docs/getting-started/pages.md

 In this tutorial, you'll accomplish a series of tasks to add some specific functionality to your custom storefront.
 The result will be simple, but you'll learn where to find resources to build more complex features on your own.

+> When you only want to create a new content page for a specific URL based on
+> Hygraph rows, you don't need to create a custom template: After creating a
+> page in Hygraph it will automatically be handled by the `/pages/[...url].tsx`
+> route.

 ## What you'll learn